 The sanctuary dedicated to the goddess Tanit and the god Baal Hammon is a space where, layer upon layer, thousands of votive stelae have accumulated.
 Its nickname of tophet (of biblical origin) refers to the tales of child sacrifices that certain Greek and Roman authors returned with; but the reality of this archaic rite is disputed by leading experts.

 Carthaginian art, of Phoenician origin, often transmits an Egyptian or Greek influence.
 Carthage also extensively imported and copied the most beautiful manufactured products from around the Mediterranean basin.
 Excelling in pottery, metallurgy, the working of ivory and glass paste, the Carthaginians were generally open to influences from the world at large.

 It is in Tunisia that Roman mosaic attained a high level of artistry, thanks to the creativity and technical mastery of the local mosaic artists.
-Romano-African mosaic is remarkable for the spontaneity of its scenes and the realism of its delicately nuanced colours.
+Roman African mosaic is remarkable for the spontaneity of its scenes and the realism of its delicately nuanced colours.

 The restored Roman Villa known as La Voliere is remarkable with its pink marble colonnade and its appearance hall which overlooks a series of basins.
 The beautiful Romano-African homes were arranged around an interior courtyard, and their floors decorated with mosaics (the one featuring racehorses comes from another Carthaginian dwelling).

 The Baths of Antoninus are some of the most remarkable of the Roman world due to their opulence and their size (close to 300 metres in length).
 A few columns from the upper level have been preserved; one of them, 15 metres high, supported an arch with a peak height of 30 metres.
 The lower level consisted of spaces for relaxation and service.